 - If you are approached to participate in such schemes, immediately contact local law enforcement, the FBI or the Secret Service to let them know.

 Download our Online Banking Awareness & Education brochure to learn about protecting yourself against fraud and identity theft.

 Free ID Theft Assistance

-All Hawaii State FCU all consumer checking accounts feature free ID Theft Assistance through CyberScout®.
+All Hawaii State FCU consumer checking accounts receive free ID Theft Assistance through CyberScout®.